Dimi-95/league-overlay/README.md

 The program runs on a timer, closing after 7 seconds.

-The Pictures that are being used are saved into folder, which the program has access to.
+The Pictures that are being used are saved into folders, which the program has access to.
 The Background itself is a stylized pre-existing template.

 **[Video](https://youtu.be/XzXLDRQI-bQ)** example of the program running